Argentina legalizes abortion, a milestone in a conservative region - The Boston Globe

 Advertisement

+As it unfolded, the Senate debate was closely followed by masses of both opponents and supporters of abortion rights, who camped out in the plaza around the neo-Classical Palace of Congress, chanting, cheering, and praying as they tried to sway a handful of undecided senators to their respective camps.

 Argentina’s president, Alberto Fernández, has promised to sign the bill into law, making it legal for women to end pregnancies for any reason up to 14 weeks.
-After that, there will be exceptions allowed for rape and the health of the mother.
+After that, there will be exceptions allowed for rape and the woman’s health.

 The effects of the legalization vote are likely to ripple across Latin America, galvanizing reproductive-rights advocates elsewhere in the region and leaving them hopeful that other socially conservative nations could follow suit.